harsh6183/QuikAid/README.md

 ## For live location used the OpenStreet Map source.
 ## 23 july done with the submite report page

+## 25 july done with below parts adding in website.
 ## For Database I used Prisma and neon.
+## Authentication for the Authorized board feature is done using NextAuth and used JWT encryption and decryption for signup and login feature

+## Remaining part is to add on the sms feature